Sairohith25/Insight-Stream/README.md

 News Reading Website version 1 hosted [HERE!](https://insight-stream-sandy.vercel.app/)

+### Documentation
+For detailed documentation, refer to [Project Documentation](https://drive.google.com/drive/folders/1t0gnvH7D-sjVLhV1hSYhhjpTfgHWXtm7?usp=sharing).

 **Progress:**

 Version 1 completed and hosted

 Version 2 Progress: 50%

-This is a News Reading website which specialize in Daily news activities.
-The website provides Daily News Updates , Regular news in each categories , User friendly website .
+This is a News Reading website which specializes in daily news activities.
+The website provides daily news updates, regular news in each category, and a user-friendly experience.

-We have done this project and tried to manipulate dom elements, styling using css and tried to make website more dynamic and responsive.
-With my efforts and the technology stack that i have learned till Unit-4 in the Masai School, i am able to design the whole website with some functionalities & features.
+We have done this project and tried to manipulate DOM elements, style using CSS, and make the website more dynamic and responsive.
+With my efforts and the technology stack that I have learned till Unit-4 in the Masai School, I am able to design the whole website with some functionalities & features.

 # Technology Stack Used 🌟
 * HTML
 * React.js
 * CSS
-* js
+* JavaScript
-* News-api
+* News API

-For storing user data i used localStorage & JSON-Server.
+For storing user data, I used localStorage & JSON-Server.

 ### How to run the Project
 ### Install

-Follow the following steps to get development environment running.
+Follow the following steps to get the development environment running.

 * Clone repository from GitHub